ml4/hc-tfe-r53-letsencrypt-certbot/README.md

 --email ${EMAIL}
 ```

-* One gets output such as
+* For the first run, one gets output such as

 ```
 Saving debug log to /Users/ml4/Documents/letsencrypt/letsencrypt.log